What is a mortgage? A first time buyer’s guide

 Taking out a mortgage for the first time can be daunting, especially with so many different deals to choose from.
 Here, we explain how they work.

 What are mortgages?A mortgage is essentially a loan you take out to help you buy a property.
 You usually pay it off over a period of several years while you are living in the property.

 Often mortgages start off on a special rate to begin with which typically lasts from two to five years.
-Once that rate finishes you’ll usually then move onto what’s known as the lender’s ‘Standard Variable Rate’ (SVR).
+Once that rate finishes you’ll typically then move onto what’s known as the lender’s standard variable rate (SVR).
 This is often higher than the rate you started on, but you’ll be free to remortgage to another special deal at this point.

 When you apply for a mortgage, as with other types of loan, lenders will want to be certain you can afford to pay back what you owe.
 That means they’ll ask for lots of information about your income and outgoings to make sure you can afford the monthly payments.

 How long do mortgages last?
 A typical mortgage term is usually 25 years, but some lenders will allow longer terms of up to 30 years or even longer, depending on your age and circumstances.

 You can opt for a shorter term if you want.
 You might decide, for example, that if you can afford it, you want to choose a 15 or 10 year term, so you can pay off what you owe sooner.

 The longer the term you choose, the lower your monthly payments will be, but the more interest you’ll end up paying overall.
 If you choose a shorter mortgage term, your monthly payments will be higher, but you’ll clear your mortgage more quickly and pay less interest.

 When choosing how long you want your mortgage to be, think carefully about how much you can afford to pay each month.
 Comparing monthly costs over a range of different terms can help you make your decision.